somebodywashere/quests-for-emerald/Chapter 3/Day 1 & 2.md

 #### 1. In words, list 3 reasons why structs are different from resources.

 Structs are just containers of data.
-Resources are extremely secure containers of data that:
+Resources are *extremely* secure containers of data that:
 - Can't be copied or overwritten
 - Can't be created outside of the contract
-- Hard to lose and easy to track because of how we handle them (primarily move)
+- Hard to lose and easy to track because of how we handle them (primarily `move` and destroy with 'destroy')

 #### 2. Describe a situation where a resource might be better to use than a struct.